“I had absolutely no interest in being somebody else's muse. I am not a muse. I am the somebody. End of f***ing story.”

 TL;DR: Fantastic behind-the-music-style mocumentary perfect for any lover of rock-and-roll.

 Full Review: I read this book as a part of our Judging More Than Just The Cover Book Club podcast [check out the spoiler-filled discussion episode here].
 This was our third episode, following The Alice Network.
 So this review will be spoiler-free and the podcast will have more details and thorough analysis.
-We chose this book because it was a part of Reese Witherspoon’s Hello Sunshine Book Club and it was in the Book of the Month Box, which I LOVE.
+We chose this book because it was a part of Reese Witherspoon’s Hello Sunshine Book Club, had a strong female main character, and was in the Book of the Month Box, which I LOVE.
 I, mean, $14.99 a month for a new release hardcover and $9.99 for any additional book AND free shipping?
 Can’t beat that.
-[Click here to get your first box for free.]
+[Click here to get your first box for $9.99.]

 When I first finished this book, I would have rated it as four stars.
 But after a lively discussion on our podcast, I had to change my review to five stars.
 It was a quick read, and I loved the behind the music feel with all the different perspectives.
 I normally don’t like books that go in-depth into music since I am not an auditory learner and cannot imagine the sounds.
 I hated Wintersong because of how much time it spent on the technical details of music.
 But Daisy Jones was so much more engaging than that one, so I didn’t mind all the nuanced talk about music engineering.
 Even though I couldn’t hear it in my mind, I still could appreciate the songs because of how Reid wrote the scenes.